Summer /

 Get a Head Start on Your Degree

-Choose from four different Summer Start courses in English, psychology, music, and geography.
+Choose from eight (8) different Summer Start courses in English, anthropology, geography, math, music, and psychology.
 Whatever course you choose, it's guaranteed to count towards your Hunter College undergraduate degree.

 Most Popular!
-Required of all students unless exempt, the English 12000 course trains students to analyze, develop and evaluate ideas, and to express themselves clearly and effectively.
-Introduction to documented research.
+Required of all students unless exempt, the English 120 course trains students to analyze, develop and evaluate ideas, and to express themselves clearly and effectively.

 This course covers selected compositions primarily from the European tradition studied with an aim to develop perceptive listening.